 The estimates and management's judgments are based on previous experience and other factors considered reasonable and prudent in the circumstances.
 Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected i.
-Useful lives of property plant and equipment / intangible assets
+Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected

 The areas involving critical judgement are as follows: